getavalon/core/README.md

 Build your own asset creation pipeline, starting with the basics.

+**At a glance**

+- Categorise nodes within your workfile as being part of a single asset.
+- Enable an asset library to identify published data on disk.
+- Track when, where and from whom each asset come from.

 **Overview**

 Asset creation covers all aspects related to building the assets used in the production of film.
 A film is typically partitioned into sequences and shots, where each shot consists of one or more assets.